cthulhuplus/gitflow-test/git-process.md

 When ready to do a release create a release branch from development to merge into main

-Merge release branch (development) into main using the "ours" strategy
+Merge release branch (development based) into main using the "ours" strategy
 ```git merge -s ours main```

 Push merged release branch to GH